Nithin-2812/Movie-Recommender-System/README.md

 <br/>

 ## Features

-### Movie Recommendations
-Get recommendations based on your favorite movie.
+1. <b>Movie Recommendations: </b>Get recommendations based on your favorite movie.
 The system uses a similarity model to suggest movies similar to the one selected.

-### Movie Posters
-Displays movie posters alongside recommendations to give a visual representation of the suggested films.
+2. <b>Movie Posters: </b>Displays movie posters alongside recommendations to give a visual representation of the suggested films.

-### Interactive UI
-Built using Streamlit, providing a user-friendly interface where users can select movies from a dropdown menu and view recommendations with a click of a button.
+3. <b>Interactive UI: </b>Built using Streamlit, providing a user-friendly interface where users can select movies from a dropdown menu and view recommendations with a click of a button.

 ## Technology Stack

-Python: The primary programming language used for the backend logic and machine learning model.
+1. <b>Python: </b>The primary programming language used for the backend logic and machine learning model.
 Streamlit: Used for creating the web application interface.

-Pandas: For data manipulation and analysis.
+2. <b>Pandas: </b>For data manipulation and analysis.

-Scikit-learn: For building the similarity model.
+3. <b>Scikit-learn: </b>For building the similarity model.

-Requests: To fetch movie posters from an external API.
+4. <b>Requests: </b>To fetch movie posters from an external API.

-TMDb API: Provides movie details and poster images.
+5. <b>TMDb API: </b>Provides movie details and poster images.

 ## Setting Up Development Environment